JuliaPerf/ProbeBase.jl/README.md

 users to need to switch between multiple UI tools just to gain a full understanding of package behavior.

-Thankfully, with ProbeBase.jl, we now have powerful pure-Julia tools for introspecting package behavior and performance, without harming the performance of carefully-tuned package code, and with flexible support for many kinds of external pure-Julia and non-Julia backends.
-ProbeBase currently provides a single powerful tool, the "tracepoint" (sometimes known as a "probe point"), which allows packages to expose interesting points of execution within their codebase to whatever observability tool the user prefers to use.
+Thankfully, with Tracepoints.jl, we now have powerful pure-Julia tools for introspecting package behavior and performance, without harming the performance of carefully-tuned package code, and with flexible support for many kinds of external pure-Julia and non-Julia backends.
+Tracepoints currently provides a single powerful tool, the "tracepoint" (sometimes known as a "probe point"), which allows packages to expose interesting points of execution within their codebase to whatever observability tool the user prefers to use.